 - Minimum value.
 According to the ACA, a health plan meets the minimum value standard if it’s designed to pay at least 60% of the total cost of medical services for a standard population and its benefits include substantial coverage of physician and inpatient hospital services.
 In this case, any major medical coverage an employee purchases on the individual market should satisfy this requirement, and thus satisfy the employer mandate.

 Meeting the requirements and calculating contributions with the ICHRA

 In order to participate in the ICHRA, an employee must have a minimum essential coverage (MEC) policy.
-The MEC policy will automatically meet the minimum value requirement - so, that’s one half of the mandate down.
+The MEC policies that qualify for the ICHRA will almost always meet the minimum value requirement - so, that’s one half of the mandate down.

-Keep in mind that while having MEC is a requirement to participate, the employer is responsible for contributing enough to the HRA that the affordability requirement is satisfied.
+Keep in mind that while having a qualified individual coverage plan is a requirement to participate, the employer is responsible for contributing enough to the HRA that the affordability requirement is satisfied.
 The employee will use those contributions to pay for their individual coverage.

 So far, the notices relating to the ICHRA have not proposed a specific calculation to determine minimum HRA contributions.
 Those involved in the legislation of the plan recognize that determining affordability for individual employees can become a huge administrative hassle for the employer.
 Because of that, IRS Notice 2018-88 proposes three safe harbors employers could use to determine whether the ICHRA is affordable for the employee: